Tromador/Kyngesreach/Adventure_Modules/All at Sea/All_at_Sea.md

 - **Torrin’s flogging is now inevitable.**
 - The players may feel conflicted—he’s angry, and he’s wrong—but he’s also *not entirely unjustified*.
 - The crew’s fear gives way to something sharper: the **reminder that the ship runs on discipline**—and there are lines you do not cross.

+# Incident Three: "The Flogging at Eight Bells"

+### Scene Timing
+**Day 3 – 1600 hours**
+Eight Bells in the afternoon watch.
+The sun is low.
+The air is still.
+The sea is indifferent.

+---

+## Scene Objectives

+- Depict the ritual of naval punishment with authenticity and gravity.
+- Show the crew and officers operating within a strict, codified chain of command.
+- Reinforce that this ship, and this world, are built on discipline—not sentiment.
+- Let players witness, reflect, or internalise—but not intervene.
+- Provide a contrast point for later adventures: **this is what’s real**.

+---

+## BEAT 1: The Muster

+The order spreads from the quarterdeck in precise sequence.

+> **Drake (to Godfrey):**
+> *“Crew mustered on deck, sir.”*

+> **Godfrey:**
+> *“Very well.
+Bring forth the prisoner.”*

+> **Drake (to Meg):**
+> *“Boatswain—bring forth the prisoner.”*

+> **Meg (toward the corridor):**
+> *“Bring him out.”*

+**Only now does the drum begin to roll.**
+A single marine taps out a slow, deliberate rhythm—measured and ceremonial.

+**Torrin** is marched out in irons between two marines.
+His shirt is still on.
+His head is held up, jaw set.
+No fight left—but no apology either.

+The **drumroll ceases** as he reaches the designated space by the rigging, directly beneath the eyes of the officers on the quarterdeck.

+---

+## BEAT 2: The Formal Sentence

+**First Lieutenant Hargrave** steps forward, a parchment scroll in hand.

+> **Hargrave (clearly, to the assembled crew):**
+> *“Under the Articles of War, the following charges are read: theft from the ship’s stores; assault upon a superior officer; conduct prejudicial to good order.”*
+> *“The sentence—carried by default at eight bells—is twelve lashes.”*

+She folds the scroll, pauses, then looks to Torrin.

+> **Hargrave:**
+> *“Have you anything to say against the sentence?”*

+**Torrin responds (defiant):**

+> *“You drag me to sea against my will, feed me salt meat and slop, and whip me for taking the only thing that felt like mine.”*
+> *“No ma’am.
+I’ve nothing to say you’d want to hear.”*

+Hargrave gives no reply.
+A marine steps forward and **unlocks the irons**.

+> *“Remove your shirt.”*

+Torrin does so.
+Slowly.
+Deliberately.
+He exposes a back already faintly scarred by past discipline.
+He is tied to the rigging—arms wide, ankles braced.

+The cat-o’-nine-tails is passed wordlessly to **Boatswain Kincaid**.

+---

+## BEAT 3: The Flogging

+**Boatswain Margaret “Iron Meg” Kincaid** steps forward with the **cat-o’-nine-tails**.
+She checks the knots, then raises her arm.

+No words.

+> **CRACK.**
+> **CRACK.**
+> **CRACK.**

+After each lash, she **runs her fingers through the tails** to clear the blood.

+- At **six**, the skin splits wide.
+- At **nine**, the bleeding is steady.
+- At **twelve**, Torrin is barely upright—sweating, pale, and breathing hard.

+He does not scream.

+---

+## BEAT 4: Reactions

+**Catesby** is already standing by with cloth and vinegar.
+He begins treating the wounds the moment Torrin is untied.

+**The Crew**:
+- Most stare ahead, faces expressionless.
+- Some watch grimly.
+- One or two turn away.
+- Someone mutters: *“He swung at Meg.
+Should’ve been the yardarm.”*

+**The Players**:
+- Are witnesses.
+- May respond after the fact—talk to others, reflect quietly, or take no action.
+- This is **a performance**